rehana7/Vendor_Track/README.md

 # Vendor_Track

-Angular Project for tracking the vendor.
+This is an Angular Application to track the Vendor.